chenyahui/dbdoc/readme.md

 {{end}}
 ```

-The template use the golang `text/template`, you can read the grammar at [here](https://golang.org/pkg/text/template/)
+The template uses the golang `text/template`, you can read the grammar at [here](https://golang.org/pkg/text/template/)